pfvernon2/OSCine/README.md

 To begin receiving messages call `server.listen()` with a specific port and/or the name to advertise as your Bonjour service.

->> *Note -* If you are relying upon Bonjour for client browsing it is advised *not* to specify a port.
+> *Note -* If you are relying upon Bonjour for client browsing it is advised *not* to specify a port.
 If you do not specify a port the network stack will assign a port randomly and Bonjour will advertise said port for you.

-In order to process OSC messages you will need to register one or more `OSCMethod` classes on your server instance.
-To implement a method you will need to provide an `addressPattern` var and a `handleMessage()` function.
+In order to process OSC messages you will need to register one or more classes conforming to the protocol `OSCMethod` on your server instance.
+To implement a method you will need to provide at a minimium an `addressPattern` var and a `handleMessage()` function.
 Your `handleMessage()` function will be called when either an exact or wildcard match for the specified `OSCAddressPattern` is received.

-Optionally you can supply a list of argument types to `requiredArguments` which can be used to validate that messages have the required data.
+Optionally you can supply a pattern of argument types to `requiredArguments` which can be used to validate that messages have the required data.
 Your handleMessage function will not be called in the event of an argument mismatch.

 The following is a minimaly functional UDP based OSC server with Bonjour service advertisement:
 ```